matthiasxc/lean-photos-app/README.md

 # lean-photos-app
-A technical showcase for Lean Techniques demonstrating a photo album app created by Matthias Shapiro
+A technical showcase for Lean TECHniques demonstrating a photo album app created by Matthias Shapiro

 ## Application Langauge and Framework
 This is a UWP application built in Visual Studio 2022 using C# and XAML and can be run on Windows or XBox.
 It employs MVVM (Model-View-ViewModel) architecture which allows us a fairly clean seperation of concerns between the user interface and the core application logic.